 In the end, Lai was executed for his crimes and the company had to figure out a way to clean up all the mess that had been created during his time.
 Many wondered if the sinking ship was going to receive a bailout or left to perish.

-Fortunately for Huarong though, state-owned companies including Citic Group Corp., China Insurance Investment Co. and China Life Asset Management Co., agreed to help Huarong out with a massive multibillion-dollar bailout, which would also shift the control of the company to Citic.
+Fortunately for Huarong though, state-owned companies including Citic Group Corp., China Insurance Investment Co. and China Life Asset Management Co., agreed to help Huarong out with a billion-dollar bailout, which would also shift the control of the company to Citic.

 What’s happened to Evergrande?